 Bulb explosions are often caused by projector defects and this is especially the case if the lamp’s ballast fails.
 Due to a projector defect, the ballast may supply the lamp with an incorrect voltage, fail to switch off the power supply or prevent the bulb from overheating.
 If a new bulb explodes in your projector for the second time, by all means you should take the projector to get serviced.
 The most common causes of lamp explosions are a combination of several factors.
 For example, it could be a combination of using a worn-out bulb, a projector which is often handled, and dust or grease in the filter.

 Try to use your projector as much as possible in accordance with the previous advice.
 We have summarised this information in a clear infographic: 10 tips for a longer lamp lifespan

 What can I do when my lamp breaks?

 - The burner in the bulb contains a small amount of mercury.
-Therefore, after a bulb breaks, you need to move the projector to a well-ventilated place and thoroughly ventilate the room where the bulb broke.
+Therefore, after a bulb breaks you need to move the projector to a well-ventilated place and thoroughly ventilate the room where the bulb broke.

 - Let the projector cool down for long enough.

-- Remove the lamp cover, take out the lamp module, put it in a box or a strong bag so that the glass shards cannot cut through it.
+- Remove the lamp cover, take out the lamp housing, put it in a box or a strong bag so that the glass shards cannot cut through it.
 Try to remove as many of the shards from the area around the lamp as possible.

-If there are shards in an inaccessible place in the projector, we recommend that you take the device to a specialist projector repair service to have it cleaned.
+If there are shards in an inaccessible place in the projector, we recommend that you take the device to a projector repair service to have it cleaned.